Quantitative concatenation for polynomial box norms: Model example: concatenation of degree- box norms

+A simple fix for each of these problems separately would be to throw out a small set of ``bad'' tuples of $\uh_i$'s that prevents equidistribution in one coordinate or the other.
+However, the task of ensuring \textit{simultaneous} equidistribution of the two coordinates is complicated by the presence of $h_{1i}, m_i$'s in both coefficients.
+We eventually resolve this issue by combining two maneuvers.
+The first maneuver is duplicating the variables in both coordinates via several more applications of the Cauchy-Schwarz inequality; this will allow us to ``decouple'' the coefficients.
+The second maneuver is throwing out a few bad $\uh_i$'s to prevent the aforementioned issues of concentration.
+(The notion of ``badness'' for $\uh_i$'s will look more complicated after we have carried out the first maneuver.)
+Let us now turn to the details.

-To eliminate this arithmetic obstruction in the general setting of Proposition~\ref{P: concatenation 1-deg}, we use more applications of the Cauchy--Schwarz inequality to increase the number of the variables $h_{2i}, \ldots, h_{ri}$ and uniformize the polynomial further; after enough duplications of variables using the Cauchy--Schwarz inequality, the resulting polynomial will be equidistributed in its natural range.
+We use more applications of the Cauchy--Schwarz inequality to increase the number of the variables $h_{2i}, \ldots, h_{ri}$ and uniformize the polynomial further; after enough duplications of variables using the Cauchy--Schwarz inequality, we will be able to show that the resulting polynomial is equidistributed in its natural range for a generic choice of the $h$'s.
 Writing $\uh_{i} = (h_{1i}, \Tilde{\uh}_{i})$, we now apply the Cauchy--Schwarz inequality twice in $\bx$ and $h_{1i}$ to obtain

 We continue in this manner: Applying the Cauchy--Schwarz inequality twice in the variables for each $l=3,4, \ldots, r$ (as in the $l=2$ step just illustrated; the $l=1$ step appeared at the very beginning of the proof), and bounding the Fej\'er kernels pointwise, we arrive at the bound